-When patients are receiving a magnetic resonance imaging scan, they are often injected with a substance that is administered in order to enhance the MRI image and make it clearer.
-This substance is called gadolinium and it is a chemical element that can be found on the periodic table.
-The problem is that gadolinium does not always leave the body once it enters and if it is retained, it can cause severe side effects.
-In a worst-case scenario Gadolinium poiosning complications impact kidney function and can cause death.
+When patients get an MRI, they are often injected with a substance to enhance its contrast and clarity.
+This substance is called gadolinium, which is a naturally-occurring chemical element.
+The problem is that gadolinium does not always leave the body once it enters.
+If Gado is retained, it can cause severe side effects.
+In a worst-case scenario, complications of gadolinium poisoning impact kidney function and can cause death.
 Gadolinium is infamous for causing the following:

 What is Gadolinium and Why is it Used in MRIs?

 Gadolinium is an element with the atomic number of 64 and is a rare-earth metal.
 The element has many different uses including in microwave applications and in color television tubes.
 Its variety of uses is due to its metallic properties.

 With regard to MRIs, gadolinium acts as a dye.
 When a patient receives an MRI with contrast, gadolinium is injected into the body.
 The same properties that make it effective in color televisions act to improve and enhance the MRI pictures for the doctor’s viewing.
 Doctors will not inject pure gadolinium into a patient’s body.
 Instead, the gadolinium will be mixed with other substances.
 One of these additives is an agent that is intended to counteract the toxicity of gadolinium since the pure substance could never be injected directly into a patient’s body.
 If you are seeking an MRI dye lawsuit, contact us at the number on this website.

 In rough order of frequency as reported in our Survey of the Chronic Effects of Retained Gadolinium from Contrast MRIs, Pain – aching; burning, tingling, and/or prickling pain (paresthesia); deep bone pain.
 Typically in extremities or joints, and sometimes in the location where the MRI occurred, like the head.”